The glass ceiling is a barrier that stops people especially women from progressing after a certain level in their career.

 But most of them paid a big price with either their important relationships or their health; you don’t have to sacrifice anything.
 You can have the best of both worlds if you plan your life accordingly.

-The (WWA) is a monthly subscription based coaching for women where you will learn how to build a balanced, healthy and purposeful life so you can excel in life without sacrificing your health, life goals or relationship.
+The PGR is a one day coaching for women where you will learn how to build a balanced, healthy and purposeful life so you can excel in life without sacrificing your health, life goals or relationship.

 You will get clarity on what you really want, and learn the strategy you need to get it.
 You will learn how to build the life you want in a balanced way so you don’t sacrifice the things you love for your goals.